MPourjam/MSD-Documents/docs/source/Registeration/sample_submit.rst

     :alt: Filled Template - Until ORID
     :class: sample_registration_scsh

     Eight new samples with no External_ID are going to get uploaded.
-Values until ORID columns
+Values until ORID columns. the first four rows are mouse samples and the rest human samples.

 .. figure:: /media/Sample_register_example_OrgID-Preservation.png